Jimmy Page: Interest in the occult

 The company published two books: a facsimile of Crowley's 1904 edition of The Goetia and Astrology, A Cosmic Science by Isabel Hickey.
 The lease eventually expired on the premises and was not renewed.
 As Page said: "It obviously wasn't going to run the way it should without some drastic business changes, and I didn't really want to have to agree to all that.
 I basically just wanted the shop to be the nucleus, that's all."

 Page has maintained a strong interest in Crowley for many years.
 In 1978, he explained:

 Page was commissioned to write the soundtrack music for the film Lucifer Rising by Crowley admirer and underground movie director Kenneth Anger.
 Page ultimately produced 23 minutes of music, which Anger felt was insufficient because the film ran for 28 minutes and Anger wanted the film to have a full soundtrack.
 Anger claimed Page took three years to deliver the music and the final product was only 23 minutes of "droning".
 The director also slammed the guitarist in the press by calling him a "dabbler" in the occult and an addict and being too strung out on drugs to complete the project.
 Page countered that he had fulfilled all his obligations, even going so far as to lend Anger his own film editing equipment to help him finish the project.
-Page released the Lucifer Rising music on vinyl in 2012 via his website on "Lucifer Rising and other sound tracks".
+Page released the Lucifer Rising music on vinyl in 2012 via his website as Lucifer Rising and other sound tracks.
 Side one contained "Lucifer Rising – Main Track", whilst side two contained the tracks "Incubus", "Damask", "Unharmonics", "Damask – Ambient", and "Lucifer Rising – Percussive Return".
-In the December 2012 Rolling Stone cover story "Jimmy Page Looks Back", Page said: "... there was a request, suggesting that Lucifer Rising should come out again with my music on.
+Page remarked: "... there was a request, suggesting that Lucifer Rising should come out again with my music on.
 I ignored it."

-Although Page collected works by Crowley, he has never described himself as a Thelemite nor was he ever initiated into the OTO.
-The Equinox Bookstore and Boleskine House were both sold off during the 1980s, as Page settled into family life and participated in charity work.
+Although Page collected works by Crowley, he has never described himself as a Thelemite nor was he ever initiated into Ordo Templi Orientis.
+The Equinox Bookstore and Boleskine House were both sold during the 1980s, as Page settled into family life and participated in charity work.